flyinmryan/Tenderflix/README.md

 # Tenderflix
-TenderFlix captures the shallowness of Tender and the low standards of the Netflix library to help you and your find an agreeable thing to watch and not talk some more.
+TenderFlix captures the shallowness of Tender and the low standards of the Netflix library to help you and yours find an agreeable thing to watch and not be bothered by conversation.